-Savings Rates Are Falling — The Best Accounts to Move Your Money to Now
+Savings Rates Falling 2026 - Best Accounts to Lock In Now

 Savings rates are being cut by UK banks.
 Here are the best easy-access and fixed-rate accounts paying the highest interest in April 2026.